lgmorand/workshop-aca/docs/workshop.md

 </details>

 Once your new revision is provisioned, you can split the traffic between them using the revision management panel within the Azure portal.
-Hitting the endpoint will result serving one of the revision depending on the chosen ponderation (in %).
+Hitting the endpoint will result serving one of the revision depending on the chosen weighting (in %).

 > Note that new revisions may remain active until you deactivate them, or you have to your container app to automatically deactivate old revisions (called `single revision mode`).